Southern Heritage Classic: History

 Although the two teams played each other, the games were played at each team's home field on an alternating basis.
 That made it difficult for fans of the road team to travel en masse.
 Both head coaches, Bill Thomas from TSU and W. C. Gorden from JSU discussed the possibility of playing annually at a neutral site in Memphis; which was roughly equidistant from both campuses.
-Doing so benefited both schools by enhancing the rivalry and bringing in more dollars and large alumni base in the Memphis metro area.
+Doing so benefited both schools by enhancing the rivalry and bringing in more dollars and the large alumni bases in the Memphis metro area.

 The Southern Heritage Classic was founded and has been produced by Fred Jones Jr. A Memphis entrepreneur and entertainment producer, Jones was tasked with organizing the game as officials from both schools weren't familiar enough with the Memphis area.

 The Classic part of the series between the two schools began in 1990, with Tennessee State winning 23–14.
 There were only two games staged in the period between 1990 and 2022 in which Jackson State did not participate — 1991 and 1993.
 Mississippi Valley State played Tennessee State in 1991, and Grambling State was TSU's opponent in 1993.
 Tennessee State played in every Southern Heritage Classic from the game's inception until 2025, and had an overall record of 19–12 when participating in the contest.

 The games have largely been close, hard-fought battles with three overtime games and fourteen contests decided by a touchdown or less.
 The record for the highest-scoring game was set in 2001, the game delayed by the September 11 terrorist attacks, when Tennessee State beat Jackson State, 64–33, for a combined 97 points.
 TSU quarterback Shannon Harris, passed for 360 yards and a Southern Heritage Classic record seven touchdowns in that game.
 Between 1995 and 2007, nine games out of thirteen were decided by seven points or less.